tomctm/devops-coding-challenge/README.md

 - Basic understanding of Docker

 ### Instructions
-1. Fork the Django repository
+1. Create a private fork of this repo

     The first step is to fork the provided Django repository.
 You can find the repository at: